Building Positive Safety Cultures.

 A safe organisation is not an organisation that has reduced the harm it does to people.
-Safety isn’t the absence of anything, it isn’t the absence of physical harm, or even emotional, mental or spiritual harm.
+Safety isn’t the absence of physical, emotional or spiritual harm.
 We don’t believe that safety is the absence of anything.

-In Safety, to find enduring solutions, we need to spend less time and energy trying to avoid the current situation we find ourselves in, working harder to eliminate the bad things that cause us so much pain.
-We need to look outside of the normal models and thinking that are in fact contributing to making the results we are getting inevitable.
-We need to start from a place that is outside the current models and thinking.
+To find enduring solutions in safety, we need to spend less time and energy trying to avoid the current situation we find ourselves in by working harder to eliminate the bad things that cause us so much pain.
+We need to look outside of the normal models and thinking that contribute to making the results we are getting inevitable.
+We need to start from a place that is outside these current models and thinking.

-What we believe is that safety is the presence of all the things that are good about organisations of the world.
-We believe that safety is about bringing people alive, and noticing where that happens and creating from that space.
-We also believe that people are the source of creating safety, as an infinite source of inspiration and solutions – people are not the problem or something that needs to be managed.
+WhyNot believes safety is the presence of all the things that are good about organisations of the world.
+Safety is about bringing people alive, noticing where it happens and creating from there.
+They are an infinite source of inspiration and solutions, where people are not the problem or something that needs to be managed.

-It will help us to look for places where people are brought alive, where they are connected to something bigger than themselves and their current work, and when they are brought alive the most, this is where they are most connected to their purpose, their Why – their cause or belief… because this is the starting point for redefining what we mean by ‘Safety’ or a ‘Safe’ company.
-And then we need to create these organisations.
-We call them Why-Based Organisations.
+We look for where people are brought alive and are connected to something bigger than themselves in their current work.
+This is where their Higher Purpose, their cause or belief gives them a starting point for redefining what we mean by Safety or a Safe organisation, we call these Why-Based Organisations.

-Indeed, treating Safety as something separate from everything else that we do, is often another part of the current paradigm that is deep in our psychology.
-What we all want is to do work that matters and do it productively – productive and safe work – and of course safe work is productive work!
+Treating Safety as something separate from everything else that we do, is often another part of the current paradigm that is deep in our psychology.
+We want to do work that matters, do it productively and safely.

 The indicators we use predominantly measure the absence of harm, for example the number of incidents and the days since the last LTI’s.
 Measuring the presence of what we want, trust, openness, collaboration and communication.